PaulDelamare/Diwe_back/README.md

 Authentication :

-> Jwt token require and only blog role can use it
+> Jwt token require and only user/doctor role can use it

 Parameters :